Color Your Project with Pizazz

 Try different color "themes."
 The best interior designers pick three or four colors for a home's interior.
 You can do the same with the great outdoors.
 These theme colors will help unify different areas of a site.
 For example, use pink petunias as borders around each planting bed.
 You can emphasize the theme colors with flowering woody ornamentals, bulbs and perennials.
 You can even use one of the home's interior colors as a garden theme to unify the inside and outside.

 The great thing about experimenting with color is that you almost can't fail.
 Colorful flowers are bound to put smiles on clients' faces in almost any combination.
+But with a little planning, your color designs can make you a true landscape artist.

 Each year, design experts at the Color Marketing Group query design professionals and analyze trends to come up with the preferred color palette.
 CMG says that consumers have a greater appreciation of the environment this year.
 Hot colors for 1997 are rooted in the natural elements.
 Representing the earth will be warm browns and rich greens.
 Watercolors include aquas, sea blues, and deep-sea purples.
 Whites, near-whites and grayed pastels are air signs.
 Finally, reds, yellows and oranges symbolize fire.